Akhil353/Akhil353/README.md

 ![My Skills2](https://skillicons.dev/icons?i=vscode)
 - VScode
-<h3 align="left">Backend Software:</h3>

-- None Yet :(
 <h2>  Currently learning:</h2>

 ![My Skills3](https://skillicons.dev/icons?i=tensorflow,java,raspberrypi)
 <br/><br/>
 Tensorflow - Tensorflow is an AI and Machine learning framework
 <br/><br/>
-Java - Java is really different compared to the languages I already know.
+C++ - C++ is a very technical language that is used a lot due to the efficient manner of the language.
 <br/><br/>
 Raspberry Pi - I have not worked with one before and I feel lke it would be a good experience to use it in a project
 # Interests:
-- AI and Machine Learning
+- Machine Learning
 - Competitive Programming
 - Reverse Engineering
 - Backend Development